Wet lab

 We are also directly involved in the development and application of laser ablation multi-collector ICP-MS to quantify isotopes of strontium in the parts-per-billion range.
 The use of strontium isotope ratios has distinct advantages over trace element chemistry for determining natal origins and migration histories of freshwater fishes in that chemical signatures in waters are not physiologically regulated by the fish and often directly match otolith chemistry, simplifying matching fish to natal habitats.

-The OGFL is pursuing several projects that involve collecting data and samples from the field.
-We conduct monthly otter trawls surveys in the Alviso Salt Pond Restoration Area to maintain a long-term database focused on the aquatic assemblage.
-Recently, for the last five years, Longfin Smelt, a Californian native threatened species, has been showing up during their spawning season in our monthly trawls.
+For the last five years, Longfin Smelt, a Californian native threatened species, has been showing up during their spawning season in our monthly trawls.
 This spurred its own research questions that has evolved into a broodstock collection program wherein Longfin Smelt are brought to an aquaculture facility to develop spawning technics necessary for a future (captive) broodstock population.